dipankar08/androidStudio/SampleMVP/readme.md

 16. It is possible to shared data between two View via two presnegter as Presengter can have dependecy to Model and Model is resposble to store all the data.
 So we have a shared model ( in this example, i have two difefrnet model), where we will invoke model with passing the listner. see [3]

+17. Where will have my custom adapter in case of list view ?
+Adapter is part of the view.
+In fact, all Android dependencies should be a part of the view. see [4] ane [5]

+18. I want to build music player app Using MVP.
+How we can integreate or expose MusicPlayer API in the patterns?
+It will definily part of each P or M. as MusicPlayer is need to access the playlist whcih is a list of IMusic.
+It might be sepetate compoenet.
+It sould be initlized by presenter and pass the playlist once it read from Model.
+MusicPlayer should expose PlayerListener which is passes by presneter and propate the evnet to View.
+That means MusicPlayer should be in parrale to model and Should not have any depency on either model and presenter.
+Howver Presneter need to have a dependecy on MusicPlayer. see [6] how the music player should looks like:

+19.